 When they’re not busy ruining the diamond industry or killing off Applebee's, millennials spend their days just like the rest of us: at work.
 Today’s young workers are often painted as unique and exotic creatures, with different characteristics and preferences from other age groups in the office.
 But actually share much more with your typical employee than you might think.

 This is a generation that bucks stereotypes at every turn.
 Often ungenerously labeled as lazy or entitled, millennials actually put in long hours at the office—over 40 hours a week is the norm.
 And contrary to popular belief, millennials don’t necessarily need to be wooed with “fun” perks like ping pong tables and in-office beer kegs.
 When it comes to their preferred benefits, millennials are practical-minded.

-They tend to value long-standing traditional benefits : stability, career advancement opportunities, health care, and a livable wage.
+Of course there are a variety of segments of millennials.
+But overall, they tend to value long-standing traditional benefits: stability, career advancement opportunities, health care, and a livable wage.

 As one of the most debt-saddled generations since experts began tracking such things, millennials shoulder a huge financial.
 Contrary to the luxe life they might portray on Instagram stories, most millennials face heavy debts.
 How much debt?
 Recent reports claim 67% of millenials carry over $10,000 in debt, while over a third are encumbered with three times that much debt.